llxxyy166/5bubgame/README.md

 The idea is from the game that I sam my mother playing when I was a child.
 Now I made it, and added the advanced mode to make it more interesting

 Sorry for the poor UI since for now I don't have enough time nor resources to make it better

+Good news!
+It is avaliable on iTunes now!
+The name is 5 Blowup!